swiftlang/swift-format/README.md

 For any source file being checked or formatted, `swift-format` looks for a JSON-formatted file named `.swift-format` in the same directory.
 If one is found, then that file is loaded to determine the tool's configuration.

+If the file is not found, then it looks in the same directory for a file called `.no-swift-format`.
+The presence of this file, if found, will disable all formatting (the contents of the file are ignored).

-If the file is not found, then it looks in the parent directory, and so on.
+If neither file is found, the search for files continues in the parent directory, and so on.

 If no configuration file is found, a default configuration is used.
 The settings in the default configuration can be viewed by running